 In Colombia, there are many tourist attractions.
 One of them is the Eje Cafetero, which is an important and well-promoted destination for both national and international tourism.
 This area includes KBAs such as Cañón del Río Combeima (COL15), Reserva Natural Ibanasca (COL87) or Alto Quindío (COL6).
-With respect to nature tourism, until 2015, cultural, archaeological and ecotourism options were developed in the Colombian.
-Until that year, in the coffee-growing region of Serranía de los Paraguas (COL106), in the Western Cordillera, the community-based Serraniagua Corporation presented an offer of coffee tourism and ecotourism.
+Up until 2015, cultural, archaeological and ecotourism options in the Colombian Andes were often developed in response to the social conflict present in that country.
+Until that year, the community-based Serraniagua Corporation was the only such group to offer a coffee tourism and ecotourism product in the coffee-growing region of Serranía de los Paraguas (COL106) in the Western Cordillera.
 In Sierra Nevada de Santa Marta, activities related to culture and protected areas were promoted (CEPF 2015).
-According to the annual report prepared by Parques Nacionales Naturales of Colombia, in 2019 there was evidence of a 5.1 percent growth of tourists in protected areas compared to 2018, and 16.4 percent compared to 2017.
+According to Parques Nacionales Naturales of Colombia in its annual report, tourism grew in by 5.1 percent in the country's protected areas compared to 2018, and 16.4 percent compared to 2017.

-In 2020, this tourism offering was complemented by the birding route of the western Andes in the Paraguas-Munchique-Montane Forest conservation corridor of southern Antioquia led by the Calidris Association with funding from CEPF in the KBAs of Valle del Cauca: Serranía de los Paraguas (COL106), Alto Calima Region (COL80) and Bosque de San Antonio/Km 18 (COL7).
+In 2020, this tourism offering was complemented by the birding route of the western Andes in the Paraguas-Munchique-Montane Forest Conservation Corridor of southern Antioquia led by the Calidris Association with funding from CEPF in the KBAs of Valle del Cauca: Serranía de los

+Paraguas (COL106), Alto Calima Region (COL80) and Bosque de San Antonio/Km 18 (COL7).
 This project was complemented by another being developed in the same area, which aimed at empowering bird guides and local communities along the bird watching route.
 Within this framework, conservation agreements have been formulated and implemented through community projects that seek to protect birds and biodiversity through environmental education, restoration of native vegetation, and community bird monitoring.